cyuanjun/SG-TOTO-Analysis/README.md

 ## 📈 3.
 Data Analysis (Actual Past Data)
 - **3.1 Invividual Frequency Bar Chart** - *toto_analysis.individual_bar_chart()*
-    - We first start by plotting the frequencies of Num1 - Num7 on a bar chart to see if there are any patterns.
+    - We first start by plotting the frequencies of Num1 - Num7 on a bar chart to see if we can identify any patterns.
         - **3.1.1 Num1 Frequency**

         ![Num1 Frequency](images/Num1_Freq.png)